-Things to Do in Shrewsbury, Shropshire-

 14 | Marvel at Shrewsbury Abbey

 Similarly to Shrewsbury Castle, Shrewsbury Abbey is another of Shrewsbury’s oldest buildings, dating back to 1083, when it was founded as a Benedictine Monastery by Roger de Montgomery.
-Surviving parts of Shrewsbury Abbey was used as a Parish Church and are still being used today.
+Surviving parts of Shrewsbury Abbey were used as a Parish Church and are still being used today.

 Address: Shrewsbury Abbey, Abbey Foregate, Shrewsbury, SY2 6BA